rse/ducky/README.md

     ducky.select({ foo: { bar: { baz: [ 42, 7, "Quux" ] } } },
         "foo['bar'].baz[2]") // &rarr; "Quux"

+In case caching of the internally compiled Abstract Syntax Tree (AST) is not wishes, you can perform the compile and execute steps of `ducky.select` individually:

+##### ducky.select.compile(path: String): Object

+Compile the selection specification `path` into an AST.

+##### ducky.select.execute(object: Object, ast: Object, value?: Object): Object

+Select from `object` a value via `ast` and either return it or set it to the new value `value`.

 #### validate(object: Object, spec: String): Boolean

 Validate an arbitrary nested JavaScript object `object` against the